metapolator/metapolator/working-UI-demo.md

   * only one decimal point is to be shown;
   * values that are typed in by users or a result from calculation (from metapolation coefficients) can be any, single-decimal, value.

-Here is the same design space as shown above, but now Alternate has been set to be slack master:
+Here is the same design space as shown above, but right after Alternate has been set to be slack master:

 ![](http://mmiworks.net/metapolator/nonsilentmixeralt.png)

-the change of slack master does not change any metapolation coefficients, but does change the input numbers and blue diamonds positions.
+the change of slack master does not change any metapolation coefficients, but _does_ change the input numbers and blue diamonds positions.
 All sliders and blue diamond positions are to be recalculated using [the math](https://github.com/metapolator/metapolator/wiki/working-UI-demo#metapolation-math) below.

 #### starting from zero
 A brand new design space with no masters looks like this:

 ![](http://mmiworks.net/metapolator/hellomaster.png)

-Simon created this little welcome in a _pure_ stroke font (linking to the skeleton based nature of metapolator, with also reference to the [macpaint 1.0 screenshot](http://lowendmac.com/wp-content/uploads/mac-128k.jpg).
+Simon created this little welcome in a _pure_ stroke font (linking to the skeleton-based nature of metapolator), with also reference to the [macpaint 1.0 screenshot](http://lowendmac.com/wp-content/uploads/mac-128k.jpg).

 After dropping the first master the design space looks like this: